-Delicious low-carb and one-pan Ground Turkey Skillet with Green Beans Recipe that is definitely easy to make and tasty meal for your family dinner.
+This delicious, low-carb, and one-pan Ground Turkey Skillet with Green Beans Recipe is definitely an easy-to-make and tasty meal for your family dinner.

 This post was updated in 2018 with new pictures and some new information about the recipe.

 How are you today?
 I hope you had a wonderful long weekend.
-In Canada, we had the best weather for the Labor Day in years!!
+In Canada, we had the best weather for Labour Day in years!!
 Oh gosh, what a beautiful long weekend.
-We are all surprised how the weather has been so good, hot, and sunny.
+We are all surprised at how the weather has been so good, hot, and sunny.

-Weather specialists are saying that this fall and winter will be warmer than last year and I am very excited for that because last year winter was REALLY cold.
-So we enjoyed this nice long weekend at my parents-in-law’s cottage close to Montreal and it was a much needed 3-day vacation.
+Weather specialists say that this fall and winter will be warmer than last year, which excites me because last winter was REALLY cold.
+So, we enjoyed this nice long weekend at my parents-in-law’s cottage close to Montreal, and it was a much needed 3-day vacation.

 I’ve been working a lot and to be honest I feel so tired.
-I was able to relax, sleep, eat good food, chat, and enjoy being with my niece and nephew.
+The time away allowed me to relax, sleep, eat good food, chat, and enjoy being with my niece and nephew.

-I wish we could live closer to my in-laws because being around family is the best thing we can wish for.
+I wish we lived closer to my in-laws because being around family is the best thing we can wish for.
 I only realized that when I moved to Canada while the rest of my family stayed in Brazil.
 Family is everything.
-Family is where you feel safe, strong, loved, and yourself 😉
+Family is where you feel safe, strong, loved, and yourself. 😉

 We also went to Pierre’s cousin’s wedding, which was so lovely and very emotional.
-The rest of the family was there and we had lots of fun dancing and in the photo booth.
+The rest of the family was there, and we had lots of fun dancing and in the photo booth.
 My husband Pierre is really a party animal.
-He danced a lot and all his aunts wanted to dance with him … hahhahaha.
+He danced a lot, and all his aunts wanted to dance with him… Hahhahaha.
 He even danced with the kids.
 So funny!
-I wish he could allow me to post the videos I made of him dancing like crazy on this post.
-I didn’t even try to convince him because I knew he would say something like “are you kidding me, right?!” hahahha!
+I wish he would allow me to post the videos I made of him dancing like crazy in this post.
+I didn’t even try to convince him because I knew he would say something like “Are you kidding me, right?!”
+Hahahha!